hugotorres08/imgui-platform-kit/README.md

 - **Background Image Handling**: Support for scalable background images in UI windows.
 - **Screen Resolution Flexibility**: Automatically adjusts to the primary monitor's resolution if specific dimensions are not provided.
 - **Plotting Integration**: Leverage ImPlot for integrated plotting capabilities within the ImGui interface.
+- **Node-based Graph Editing**: Implement node-based graphs using the imgui-node-editor library.

 ## Getting started